aaronbeall/xcom2-tech-tree/README.md

 - [ ] Show description in tooltips
 - [ ] Fix Save action
 - [ ] Cleanup dead dev stuff
-- [ ] Handle Lost & Abandoned/Faction/Resistance Ring ordering
+- [ ] Handle Lost & Abandoned impact
+- [ ] Re-sort data so it groups a little nicer?
+- [ ] Hide removed WotcC GTS skills when WotC is selected
+- [ ] Provide link to wiki for more details
+- [ ] Option to show successors on filtering